Who is eligible

 - you no longer spend 20 hours or more a week looking after them

-You should also tell DCS if you stop looking after them for a period of more than 12 weeks.
-This could be because you or the disabled person go:
+You should also tell Disability and Carers Service if you stop looking after them for a period of more than 12 weeks.
+This could be because:

-- the person no longer gets Attendance Allowance, Constant Attendance Allowance, Disability Living Allowance at the middle or highest rate for personal care (or this reduces to the lowest rate for personal care) or Armed Forces Independence Payment
+- the person no longer gets Disability Living Allowance at the middle or highest rate for personal care (or this reduces to the lowest rate for personal care), Personal Independence Payment daily living component, Attendance Allowance, Constant Attendance Allowance or Armed Forces Independence Payment

 - you are detained in legal custody

-- you are going to leave Northern Ireland (tell DCS about this as soon as you can)
+- you are going to leave Northern Ireland - tell Disability and Carers Service about this as soon as you can

-If you temporarily stop looking after them for 20 hours or more a week, you need to tell DCS if this break lasts for more than 12 weeks.
+If you temporarily stop looking after them for 20 hours or more a week, you need to tell Disability and Carers Service if this break lasts for more than 12 weeks.